ssriram1992/EPECsolve/README.md

 - [Gurobi](https://www.gurobi.com/registration/download-reg) (Version 8.1 or later)
 - [gcc/g++](https://gcc.gnu.org/) (Tested on version 4.8.
 Must support C++11 and be compatible with your version of Gurobi) `sudo apt install gcc ` will install gcc/g++ on an Ubuntu machine.
 - [GNU make](https://www.gnu.org/software/make/) `sudo apt install make` will install GNU make on an Ubuntu machine.
+- [Boost](https://www.boost.org/) Required for logging, commandline interface to solve files etc. Can produce a boost-free version if there is significant interest.

+## Recommended but not mandatory for the algorithm.
+(Some examples might have these dependancies)
-- [Rapid JSON](http://rapidjson.org/) To export results and save example problem instances
+- [Rapid JSON](http://rapidjson.org/) To export results and save example problem instances.
 - [DOxygen](http://www.doxygen.nl) Only if you need documentation. `sudo apt install doxygen ` will install DOxygen on an Ubuntu machine.

 # Getting the documentation